Independent Community Voter Research

 Immigration & Federal Enforcement

-With a 67.1% Hispanic/Latino population, federal ICE operations in Whittier became one of the most emotionally charged issues of 2025, packing a 400-person council meeting, drawing criticism from state and federal legislators, and forcing the council to navigate between community outrage and legal limits.
+With a 67.1% Hispanic/Latino population, federal ICE operations in Whittier became a significant local issue in 2025, packing a 400-person council meeting, drawing criticism from state and federal legislators, and forcing the council to navigate between community outrage and legal limits.

 What Happened